-\Bhalotra: University of Essex, srbhal at essex.ac.uk.
+^{}Bhalotra: University of Essex, srbhal at essex.ac.uk.
 Rocha: São Paulo School of Business Administration, Fundação Getulio Vargas - FGV EAESP, e-mail: rudi.rocha at fgv.br.
-Soares: Columbia University and São Paulo School of Economics, Fundação Getulio Vargas - FGV EESP, r.soares at columbia.edu.
+Soares: Columbia University and São Paulo School of Economics - FGV, r.soares at columbia.edu.
 We thank Paula Spinola, Lia Ribeiro, Lucas Costa, Pedro Americo, Priscila Oliveira, and Michel Szklo for excellent research assistance.
-The authors acknowledge funding from ESRC Award ES/N000048/1, and Bhalotra additionally acknowledges funding from ESRC Award ESM010236-1.
+The authors acknowledge funding from ESRC Award ES/N000048/1, and Bhalotra additionally acknowledges funding from ESRC Award ESM010236-1, and the Human Rights Big Data and Technology project at the University of Essex.
 We are grateful to Alex Eble, Davide Rasella, James Macinko, Joseph Cummins, Lowell Taylor, Marcos Vera-Hernandez, Marianne Bitler, Mircea Tandafir, Romero Rocha, and Wes Yin for helpful comments, as well as to seminar audiences at UNICEF New York, the Barcelona GSE Summer Forum, UFPE, the Health Conference at ISER Essex, University of California at Riverside, University of California at Los Angeles, Carnegie Mellon University, EBAPE-FGV, EAESP-FGV, Inter-American Development Bank, and the Conference "Frontiers of Health Economics Research in Latin America" (Boston, 2017).
+Bhalotra is especially grateful to Paul Hunt for many inspiring and useful conversations about the right to health, and for his interest in and encouragement of this work.